Yahoo breach puts users of other sites at risk

-Some logins for Google Inc (GOOG.O), AOL Inc AOL.N and Microsoft Corp (MSFT.O) services were among those compromised.
+Some logins for Google Inc, AOL Inc and Microsoft Corp services were among those compromised.
 The three companies said they required affected users to reset passwords for sites including Gmail, AOL, Hotmail, MSN and Live.com.

 Yahoo issued a statement apologizing for the breach, the latest setback for a company that has lost two chief executives in a year and is struggling to revive stalled revenue growth.